San Francisco's beautiful skyline, charming neighborhoods, and nearby natural beauty make it a wonderful destination.

 You may want to consider a parking garage instead of street parking.

-You might see some individuals displaying signs of mental illness.
-You may also witness some drug use in public.
+You might see some individuals displaying signs of mental illness or drug addiction.

 Don't be alarmed, but do not linger in the area.
 Avoid confrontations.

-San Francisco is making inroads to resolve homelessness and drug use in the city, but it’s a part of life that most locals are accustomed to.
+San Francisco is making inroads to resolve homelessness and drug use in the city, but it’s a part of life that most residents are accustomed to.

 Which Neighborhoods Of San Francisco Are Safe For Tourists?